CAMICB is conducting a job analysis study to answer two critical questions about the role of the community association manager:

 YOUR FEEDBACK IS VALUABLE

 The Community Association Managers International Certification Board (CAMICB) is excited to announce the launch of the community association manager job analysis survey!
-You can complete the survey here.

 The research project culminates with a job analysis survey distributed to thousands of community association managers worldwide.
 Survey respondents provide feedback on a list of common job tasks based on their own professional experience.